What You Need to Know About Oral or Maxillofacial Surgeon

 - Oral Surgeon

-There were about 6,800 jobs for Oral or Maxillofacial Surgeon in 2016 (in the United States).
+In the United States, there were 6,800 jobs for Oral or Maxillofacial Surgeon in 2016.
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
-There will be an estimated 300 positions for Oral or Maxillofacial Surgeon per year.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.